Planning Your Park

 Balancing Use & Conservation

-Urban parks and trails balance the needs of users, plants, and animals, and need to include infrastructure required for safety and accessibility.
-Parks should encourage safe and appropriate use of freely accessible public spaces while also discouraging undesired uses.
-You will need to consider both accessibility and appropriate barriers to certain uses.
+Urban parks and trails balance the needs of users, plants, and animals, and the infrastructure required for safety and accessibility.
+These publicy accessible spaces need to facilitate safe and appropriate uses while also discouraging undesired uses.
+Project plans need to consider both accessibility and appropriate barriers to discourage certain uses.

 Balancing City Living with Natural Environments: A Use Case from Meewasin Valley Authority

-Meewasin Valley Authority is in charge of a park system that includes intensive use, developed inner city trails and amenities, and protected conservation areas with lower intensity uses.
-This allows for multiple uses throughout the valley, including active transportation and recreation, as well as provides resources and volunteer capacity to protect native grasslands and undeveloped land within and around the city.
+The Meewasin Valley is a natural system that inclues intensive use, developed trails, and amenities, and conservation areas with lower intensity uses.
+This allows for multiple uses throughout the Valley, including active transportation and recreation, as well volunteer capacity to support their work in native grasslands and natural spaces within and around the city.

-High intensity use areas mean more opportunities to educate residents about the benefits of parks and conservation!
+High intensity use areas provide opportunities to educate residents and visitors about the benefits of parks and conservation!
 These users are interacting easily with the natural environment because it is highly accessible.
-Integrating detailed wayfinding signage and information hubs within the downtown core gives residents the opportunity to learn more about the valley, its history, and its value to the city and surrounding region.
+Integrating detailed wayfinding and interpretive signage within the downtown core gives users the opportunity to learn more about the valley, its history, and its value to the city and surrounding region.

-Desire Trails and Official Trails: Use Cases from Weyburn & Swift Current
+Desire Lines and Official Trails: Use Cases from Weyburn & Swift Current

 Swift Current and Weyburn parks systems have both carved out spaces for mountain bike trails, developed and maintained through use.
 These trails are not official trails, but they serve to increase desired uses of otherwise underused or difficult to maintain areas that might attract undesirable uses.